edelcorcoran/PDA-Project-/README.md

 • Synthesise/simulate a data set as closely matching their properties as possible.

 • Detail your research and implement the simulation in a Jupyter notebook – the data set itself can simply be displayed in an output cell within the notebook.

+### Synthetic Data & Why It Is Important

+### What is the NumPy.Random Package?

+### Phenomenon of Choice: Irish Property Sales

+### Some Background Data on Irish Property

+### Statistics for Variables Choosen

+### Software Packages Used

+### PPR (csv): An Overview of Current Format

+### Synthetic Dataframe Creation

+Variables:
+- District
+- Property_Type
+- Property_Age
+- Bedroom #
+- Price

+Systhesised Dataframe & Relationship Between Variables

+### Conclusion

-### Repository Contents
+# 2. Other Repository Contents

 - README
 - ipynb file
 - gitignore
 - licence
+- png images
+- PPR2019.csv file (contain data on property sales for 2019: 1st Jan - 6th Dec 2019)

-### Software Used / Download Instructions / How to access my repository
+# 3. Software Used / Download Instructions / How to access my repository

 _Instructions on how to download_: